White Coat Ceremony

-- What time is the ceremony?
+What time is the ceremony?

-The ceremony is November 15, 2014 at 10:00 AM in the Field House.
+The ceremony is November 14, 2015 at 10:30 AM in the Field House.
 Students and mentors need to be there at 9:45 AM.
 Please meet in the King Horn south gym.

 Who will receive an invitation?

 Your parents will receive a formal invitation in the mail the first week of October.
 The entire family is welcome and no tickets are necessary.
 Students and mentors will not receive a formal invitation.
 Mentors will receive e-mail notifications about the ceremony and links to this website.
 Please check with your mentor to make sure they received the e-mail correspondence.

 Who can be a mentor?

-- What if I don’t have someone that I want to ask to be my mentor?
+What if I don’t have someone that I want to ask to be my mentor?

 A mentor will be assigned to you in October.
-It will be a P5, P6 or a faculty member.

 How will the ceremony proceed?